Learn How To File a Restraining Order in 5 Essential Steps

 #1.
 File a Petition to the Court

-If your abuse was reported to the police, you might want to bring evidence to the court.
+If your abuse was reported to the police, you might want to bring evidence to court.
 Depending on where you live, there are some vital elements for you to consider.
-In family court, you can file your petition regardless if you or the defendant lives in the same county.
+In family court, you can file your petition regardless if you or the defendant live in the same county.
+You would need to submit court forms to proceed.
 Nonetheless, if you stay in a domestic violence shelter or any other confidential location, you will be advised not to complete your file in the county where you live.
 It could be easier for the abuser to access your new location.

 #2.
 Fill Out the Forms